eerohele/sigel/README.md

 Sigel
 =====

-A Clojure interface to the XSLT and XPath bits of [Saxon].
+Sigel «ᛋ» is a Clojure interface to the XSLT and XPath bits of [Saxon].

 ## XSLT